x2nur/aws-ecs-cicd/README.md

-# CiCD Pipeline with GitHub integration for a container based web app on AWS
+# CICD Pipeline with GitHub integration for a container based web app on AWS

 ## Description
 This sample project is designed to show how to build a CICD pipeline for deploying a containerized application to an ECS cluster.